Vitamin C Side Effects

 Generic name: ascorbic acid

 Note: This document contains side effect information about ascorbic acid.
-Some of the dosage forms listed on this page may not apply to the brand name Vitamin C.
+Some dosage forms listed on this page may not apply to the brand name Vitamin C.

 Applies to ascorbic acid: oral capsule, oral capsule extended release, oral liquid, oral powder, oral powder for solution, oral powder for suspension, oral solution, oral tablet, oral tablet chewable, oral tablet extended release, oral wafer.
 Other dosage forms:

 Along with its needed effects, ascorbic acid (the active ingredient contained in Vitamin C) may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.

 - Side or lower back pain